 Applicants that already own the ground as evidenced by a vesting deed need only provide a copy of that deed for the applicant site control.
 You will also need to provide the identity of interest transaction information in the seller site control section.
-Due to certain restrictions, collectively called "Choice Limiting Actions" imposed by HUD on all developments requesting HOME Funds or other HUD financing, all applications requesting MHDC HOME Funds, HOME-ARP Funds, National Housing Trust Fund, or MHDC/HUD Risk Share Funds must have 100 percent site control of sites listed in the application and the form of site control document must be a purchase option agreement, not a real estate contract or any other document referencing the word "contract."
+Due to certain restrictions, collectively called "Choice Limiting Actions" imposed by HUD on all developments requesting HOME Funds or other HUD financing, all applications requesting MHDC HOME Funds, HOME-ARP Funds, National Housing Trust Fund, or MHDC/HUD Risk Share Funds must have 100 percent site control of sites listed in the application and the form of site control document must be a purchase option agreement, not a real estate contract or any other document referencing the word "contract" and must meet the requirements of 24 CFR 58.22(d).